Boilermate

 wrong it becomes apparent that help is in short supply.

-In short, models of Boilermate up to
+Models of Boilermate up to

 and including the 'Boilermate A Class' were good at what they were

-continue to do so) it can be difficult to find a person who will
+designed to do so long as they didn't go wrong.
+It can be difficult to find a person who will

 The new generation of Boilermate